The 1080 2-Way SLI Extreme Gaming Build (June 2016)

-This is another of our custom requested builds from our premium parts list service
+This is another of our custom requested builds from our computer hardware help service

 Reader's Build Requirements